madhuri2k/madhuri2k.github.io/sample.md

 # A Sample

-This is a sample file only.
-It's just for example...
+This is a sample file only...

 As of now this is just a markdown reference of sorts.
 Do you see how # is smaller than ## ?